-Ecotourism is an industry that hopes to reverse some of the negative environmental consequences of travel.
-Although tourism supports the economies of many countries the world over, large visitor numbers can unfortunately put pressure on scarcely available resources and damage important habitats, leaving the local communities in holiday spots to deal with the consequences.
+Ecotourism is an industry that hopes to reverse the negative environmental consequences of travel.
+Although tourism supports the economies of many countries globally, they can unfortunately put pressure on scarce resources and damage important habitats, leaving local communities to deal with the consequences.
+This resource looks at ecotourism across the Caribbean.

-While this is an issue that destinations the world over are attempting to address, few need protecting as much as the Caribbean.
-The tourist-packed tropics boast some of the most beautiful natural landscapes in the world, but due to their heavy footfall are also some of the most vulnerable to the effects of human activity.
-Thankfully, governments and tour operators across the islands are now collaborating to establish ecotourism-focused initiatives and resorts — a promising first step toward countering these effects.
+While it’s an issue that many destinations are attempting to address, few need protecting as much as the Caribbean.
+The tourist-packed tropics boast some of the most beautiful landscapes in the world, but due to their heavy footfall are some of the most vulnerable.
+Thankfully, governments and tour operators are now collaborating to establish ecotourism-focused initiatives and resorts.

 As consumers continue to shift toward more sustainable and socially responsible habits, the global market for ecotourism is seeing significant growth.
 By visiting destinations that promote environmental initiatives, tourists can mitigate the negative effects of their travel, help fund improvements to green infrastructure, and support local economies.